-One of the biggest benefits to remarketing is building your brand recognition and authority.
+One of the biggest benefits of remarketing is building your brand recognition and authority.
 It is widely known in the advertising world that the more a consumer sees your brand the more likely they are to buy from you (and refer you).
-Include your brands logo in banner ads, use bright colours to get attention, and avoid cluttering images with too much text.
+Include your brand's logo in banner ads, use bright colors to get attention, and avoid cluttering images with too much text.
 If you are advertising a personal brand, make use of your headshot in your ads.

 As you can tell, remarketing is an excellent tool to build your brand, increase conversions and generate more sales for your business online.

-- The benefits of remarketing is improving your brand’s recognition, increasing your conversion rate, and lowering your customer acquisition cost.
+The benefits of remarketing are improving your brand’s recognition, increasing your conversion rate, and lowering your customer acquisition cost.

 Have you had success with remarketing campaigns?
 Let us know what worked for you and what didn’t in the comments below.